-Imogen is a co-founder of Connections in Mind, and the Connections in Mind Foundation.
+Imogen is the director of the Connections in Mind Foundation and co-founder of Connections in Mind.
 She is a Cognitive Psychologist interested in how we can support children to strengthen their executive function skills.
 She is currently completing a PhD at the University of Cambridge exploring this topic within mainstream classrooms.
 Imogen has worked in executive function coaching, special educational needs, parental mental health, the early years and as a youth worker and is dedicated to finding ways to ensure all children flourish.

-Victoria is a co-founder of Connections in Mind and Head of EF coach training at the Connections in Mind Foundation.
+Victoria Head of EF coach training at the Connections in Mind Foundation and is a co-founder of Connections in Mind.
 Victoria is a qualified teacher and has a wealth of experience working as a private tutor with children with SEN. She is passionate about supporting children and yon life.
 Where children have had a negative experience in school, she believes that with the right support these children can be re-engaged in education and can reach their potential academically and personally.
 Victoria believes that supporting children with their executive functions is a way to achieve this success.

 the CiMF trustees